 Is it possible for engine oil to ignite spontaneously?

 It’s unlikely that engine oil will suddenly combust.
-Motor oil or materials soaked with oil, on the other hand, can spontaneously combust under the right conditions.
+On the other hand, motor oil or materials soaked with oil can spontaneously combust under the right conditions.

 When certain oils are exposed to air, they undergo oxidation, creating heat energy.
 This oxidation process causes spontaneous combustion.
 Because motor oil does not oxidize, it cannot spontaneously combust.
-Without another ignition source, motor oil cannot ignite a fire on its own.
+Without another ignition source, motor oil cannot ignite a fire.